Leonardo da Vinci: High Renaissance Art Icon

 Leonardo di ser Piero da Vinci

-(April 15, 1452, town of Vinci, near Florence – May 2, 1519, Chateau Clos-Luce near Amboise, Touraine, in present-day Indre-et-Loire, France)
+(April 15, 1452, the town of Vinci, near Florence – May 2, 1519, Chateau Clos-Luce near Amboise, Touraine, in present-day Indre-et-Loire, France) (aged 67)

 Nationality: Italy